BALI GATHERING 2025

 Bring a reusable bottle from home;

 Additionally, be aware of ice at small local street sellers, it is better to only have it if you know it is bought in bags & is safe.
-These days most cafes and restaurants will do this.
+These days most cafes and restaurants will buy in clean ice so for western aimed food/drink sellers you should be fine.

 Use bottled or filtered water to brush your teeth.